NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 This option allows you to save the date, site or team, vaccinator, vaccine product, batch, eligibility and location type from the previous vaccination.
 Before you start recording, you have the option to change some of the saved answers.

 #### Different vaccination for another patient
-This option takes you back to the start of the full recording journey.
+This option takes you back to the start of the recording journey.

 ## Editing and deleting records